How A Big Expensive House Can Ruin Your Life And Path To Financial Freedom

 So you're looking for a big expensive house to upgrade your life.
 Perhaps the pandemic has made you want to live it up a little because tomorrow is not guaranteed.
 You’re suffering from real estate FOMO and you're sick of putting your life on hold.
 I get it!

-In fact, my wife and I bought a big expensive house one month into lockdown in April 2020.
+My wife and I bought a big expensive house one month into lockdown in April 2020.
 We figured, if we're going to stay home so much longer, we might as well have a nicer house.

-However, I want to provide a warning that a big expensive house can ruin your life and derail you on your path to financial freedom if you don't carefully do the math.
+However, I want to provide a warning that a big expensive house can ruin your life and derail your path to financial freedom if you don't carefully do the math.
 It is vital to crunch the numbers and buy an affordable house based on some home buying rules I'll highlight below.

 Let me share one of my experiences almost buying an expensive house back in 2018 and the numbers.
-Then I'll provide another experience about actually buying a more expensive house in 4Q2023.
+Then I'll provide another experience about actually buying an even more expensive house in 4Q2023.
+If you don't have the appropriate income or net worth, buying a big expensive house can really weight you down.

 The Desire For A Big Expensive House Emerges